-Getting your drink on in eco-friendly packaging and looking cool doing it—what’s not to love?
+Getting your drink and looking cool doing it—what’s not to love?
 We’re used to drinking water, beer and juice from bottles or cans, but until recently, beverages in paper-based packaging were seen by some as, well, declassé.

 Those days are over.

 Today there’s a new wave of producers packaging beverages in paper-based containers made of cardboard and paperboard while taking innovation and product protection to a new level of buzzworthiness.
 The creativity swirl runs the gamut: beer in a box, a collapsible beverage carton that doubles as a cooler and corrugated ancillary packaging.

 And while many wine or beer connoisseurs now stand ready to embrace booze in a box, the product sweep is notable for a more noble reason: the creations help contribute to a more sustainable future.
 Still, at the end of the day, protecting the product inside is key.
 These environmentally friendly packaging innovations wouldn’t fly if the boxed beverage leaked, or was no longer fresh for the toast.